Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Alternative way to express a paired state with any as a Gaussian TNS

 This form differs from our original TNS expression in that the coupling of $c_{\bf x}$ to $\xi_{\bf x}$ is no longer just on site.
 Moreover, there is now only one variable $\xi$ per site ($P=1$).
 The first change compensates the second, so that when both forms exist, the results, including the entanglement spectrum, must be the same.
 Then the rank of the entanglement spectrum cannot be read off simply from the number of $\xi$ variables in the present form.
+However, due to the TPs (alternatively, polynomials in $R$) in the coefficients $A$, $B$, $\kappa$, the range of these terms in real space is bounded, and this should limit the rank of the entanglement spectrum in a similar way.
+Notice also that many results in the main text use only the fact that $g_\bk$ is a ratio of TPs, and so hold for the class discussed here.